genesis-worlds/governance/cip-template.md

 This is the suggested template for new CIPs.

-Note that an CIP number will be assigned by an editor.
+Note that a CIP number will be assigned by an editor.
 When opening a pull request to submit your CIP, please use an abbreviated title in the filename, `cip-draft_title_abbrev.md`.

 The title should be 44 characters or less.